hackcoderr/hackcoderr/README.md

   <img width="240" height="230" align='right' src="https://github.com/hackcoderr/hackcoderr/blob/main/assets/about.png">
 </p>

-## About Me
+## About Me ✍

-I m Sachin Kumar, a pursuing Computer Science Engineer With Cloud Computing And IoT Security Technology And Works For The Cyberzine Group.
+ I m <b> Sachin Kumar</b>, a pursuing <b>Computer Science Engineer With Cloud Computing And IoT Security Technology</b> And Works For [<b>The Cyberzine Group</b>](http://thecyberzine.com/).
 The Group researches at Security Solutions.
 As a professional, I have the immense aptitude for learning and the ability to adapt and excel in a multicultural environment.
 As a person, I am friendly and good at motivating people in a team environment.
 With my hard work, I developed effective research and analytical skills as well as the ability to meet deadlines under pressure.
 I always passionate about understanding the core concepts behind different popular Technological Fields.

 </div>